 Or is it all just a work of complete fiction masquerading as historical fact?

-This question is once again on everyone’s lips thanks to the fact that a new imagining of Picnic at Hanging Rock is coming soon to Australian screens via Showcase and Foxtel.
+This question is once again on everyone’s lips thanks to the fact that a new imagining of Picnic at Hanging Rock being on Australian screens via Showcase and Foxtel.

-The six-part series is set to broaden the story already told through Joan Lindsay’s iconic 1967 novel of the same name and Peter Weir’s 1975 film adaption of her work.
+The six-part series broadens the story already told through Joan Lindsay’s iconic 1967 novel of the same name and Peter Weir’s 1975 film adaption of her work.

 While there is no historical proof or documentation that proves the events depicted in Picnic at Hanging Rock actually happened, there are some real life elements woven into the tale.